vickymmcd/AmazonSoftDesWarriors/docs/userinstructions.md

 Before going to the website, please ensure that you have these python packages installed. pip install instructions are as follows:

-NumPy can be installed either in the scipy stack: `pip install --user numpy`
+NumPy can be installed in the scipy stack: `pip3 install --user numpy`

 To install Bokeh: `pip3 install bokeh`